 Generates a set points that uniformly covers the pixel grid of an image.
 With an iteration this tool can be used to apply an operation to sub-images.

-- The coordinates of the upper left corners of each grid cell in world coordinates in row-major order.
+corners: The coordinates of the upper left corners of each grid cell in pixel coordinates in row-major order.
 A N-by-2 matrix.
 Note that due to perspective and non-linear lens distortions the points may not be uniformly spaced in world coordinates.

 Different ways of positioning the grid.